-Flame graphs are a visualization of profiled software, allowing the most frequent code-paths to be identified quickly and accurately.
+Flame graphs are a visualization of hierarchical data, created to visualize stack traces of profiled software so that the most frequent code-paths to be identified quickly and accurately.
 They can be generated using my open source programs on github.com/brendangregg/FlameGraph, which create interactive SVGs.
+My colleague on the Netflix performance engineering team, Martin Spier, created an open source d3 version: d3-flame-graph.
 See the Updates section for other implementations.

 The following pages (or posts) introduce different types of flame graphs: